bhollis/maruku/spec/block_docs/lists_need_blank_line.md

-PENDING - list syntax needs a newline before it to be a valid list!
+list syntax needs a newline before it to be a valid list!
 *** Parameters: ***
 {}
 *** Markdown input: ***